 Security Primer

-Kubernetes security isn't just one feature β€” it's a collection of layered controls designed to protect clusters, workloads, data, and users.
-Understanding how these layers work together is critical to hardening your environment.
+Kubernetes security is like building a fortress with many wallsโ€”each layer protects your cluster, workloads, data, and users.
+Understanding how these layers work together is the key to a secure environment.

 The 4Cs of Kubernetes Security

-Kubernetes security builds on the 4Cs model:
+Kubernetes security is built on the 4Cs model:

 1. Cloud / Infrastructure